Quotation Request

 - 4 min read views: 611

-Stainless steels have been an integral part of vessel and plant construction since the early 20th century.
-The most common materials in this field belong to the stainless steel groups V2A and V4A.
-But what do these abbreviations actually mean, how do you read a material number correctly – and which steel is suited for which medium?
-This article provides a structured overview of all relevant grades, their differences and typical applications in vessel construction.
+Stainless steel has played a central role in vessel and plant construction for over 100 years.
+The most common grades belong to the groups V2A and V4A.
+What do these abbreviations mean?
+How do you read a material number correctly?
+And which VA steel is suited for which medium?
+This article provides a clear overview of all relevant stainless steel grades, their differences and typical applications.

-In practice, stainless steel vessels are often manufactured from a combination of both groups – for example, V4A for all product-contact components and V2A for structural elements such as legs or crane lugs.
-The reason: highly alloyed materials are significantly more expensive and are used selectively where their properties are technically required.
+In practice, stainless steel vessels often combine both groups.
+All product-contact components are made from V4A stainless steel.
+Structural elements such as legs or crane lugs use chromium-nickel steel instead.
+The reason is simple: highly alloyed materials cost significantly more.
+They are only used where their properties are technically required.

 Large stainless steel coils made from rolled steel strip stored in an industrial hall, raw material for the manufacture of process vessels and industrial plant components.